When your ex won’t move out

 The court’s approach to sole occupancy applications is set out in the case of Davis [1982] FamCA 73 [10].

-It is not necessary that an applicant show it is impossible or intolerable for him or her to continue to live with the other party or that there has been conduct by the other party which justifies his/her exclusion from the home.
+- It is not necessary that an applicant show it is impossible or intolerable for him or her to continue to live with the other party in the home after separation or that there has been conduct by the other party which justifies his/her exclusion from the home.

-All that is necessary is “that the Court should regard the situation between the parties as being such that it would not be reasonable or sensible or practicable to expect them to continue to remain in the home together.”
+- The Court must simply be satisfied that the situation between the parties as being such that it would not be reasonable or sensible or practicable to expect them to continue to live together.

-There are several considerations of the Court in determining whether an exclusive occupation order is ‘proper’, such as:
+- The matters considered by the Court in determining whether to grant an exclusive occupation order are:

 - the needs of any children of the relationship;